 Before I list the genes, let me explain a bit about what the statistics mean.

 First, a genome-wide study (GWAS) is going to show the more common variants that are linked to a phenotype.
 This type of study usually won’t include mutations that may be important but are only found in a small percentage of the population.
-The recent serology studies are showing that most people who have the virus are asymptomatic.
+Recent serology studies are showing that most people who have the virus are asymptomatic.
 If 94% (NY numbers announce by Cuomo) to 99% of people are asymptomatic[ref], rare genetic variants may be really important here, especially when it comes to younger people who have COVID-19 symptoms.

 The research lists the ORs (odds ratios) for the variants.

 Finally, I also wanted to point out that there were 1,028 individuals included in the genome-wide association analysis.
 That is a much smaller sample size than is usually included in GWAS studies due to only having the genetic data for that number of SARS-CoV2 patients.

 More genetic studies will come out on this topic.
 And there will likely be different genetic variants that are shown to be important.
 So please don’t take this as the ‘final word’ on this topic.
 Generally, the variants that pop up in a genome-wide association study (GWAS) point to the genetic pathways that are important, rather than specific SNPs.

 One last note: this study was done on UK biobank participants (mostly Caucasian population).
 It is likely that different genetic variants will be important for different population groups.